secke/rust-candle-chatbot/README.md

 # rust-candle-chatbot
 RCC is a LLM Terminal Chat - Rust-based Chatbot with Llama 3.2
+NOTE: It can run on entirely on CPU only

 A high-performance terminal-based chatbot built with Rust, featuring:
 - 🚀 **Candle** for fast ML inference